Equity in St. Vrain Valley Schools

 Across all schools in the St. Vrain Valley, our students are advancing excellence and will be the future leaders who will change our world.
 St. Vrain continues to focus on advancing the well-being and academic achievement of all students by implementing strategies that have closed the opportunity and achievement gaps.
 Highlights include:

-If you have questions about the equity in St. Vrain Valley Schools, please do not hesitate to reach out to our equity team leads.
+If you have questions about the equity, please do not hesitate to reach out to us.